Logifold: A Geometrical Foundation of Ensemble Machine Learning: Experiments

-At the $0$ certainty threshold, the refined voting system(\cite{b1}) yields performance as well as using a weighted average in combining comprising classifiers.
-This experiment shows that both weighted(or simple) average and majority voting performed poorly due to the predominance of the six Simple CNN models.
-However, if we consider the certainty threshold $0.9526$, the refined voting system yields about 81.85\% accuracy on the testing dataset, and one can achieve 84.86\% accuracy with careful analysis of refined voting system\cite{b1}.
+As expected, both weighted(or simple) average and majority voting performed poorly due to the predominance of the six Simple CNN models.
+In contrast, our refined voting system using fuzzy domains yields about 81.85\% accuracy at the certainty threshold $0.9526$.
+By also utilizing validation history \cite{b1} to choose the optimal certainty threshold for each testing data entry, we can achieve 84.86\% accuracy.
+This shows our logifold have suppressed most of the wrong outputs of the Simple CNN models.